Darwin Walker

 Darwin Jamar Walker (born June 15, 1977) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
 He was selected by the Arizona Cardinals in the third round of the 2000 NFL draft.
 He played college football for the Tennessee Volunteers.

 In Walker's nine years in the NFL, he played for the Philadelphia Eagles, Buffalo Bills and Chicago Bears.
 He now works for Fox 29 in Philadelphia as a pre- and post-game analyst for the Philadelphia Eagles.
 Walker, a civil engineer, is on the board of directors for Pennoni & Associates, an engineering consulting firm.

-Early years
+Early life

 Walker went to Walterboro High School in South Carolina and was a letterman in football and track and field.
 He also set the state record in shot-put, throwing over 63 feet, which has been subsequently broken by 1 inch.
 Further, he graduated 4th in his 4A High School class.